JonStratton/belagos-builder/README.md

 This will:
 1. Install the software.
 1. Create IPv6 iptables rules to forward IPv6 connections between out vde2 network and the darknet.
-1. Configure radvd to broadcast our IPv6 router to the vde2 network.